cfillion/imagev/README.md

 ## Build from source

 Depends on C++17, CMake, mpv and glfw3.
 ICU is required on Linux.
-Boost on macOS.
+Boost on platforms without `<filesystem>`.

 Windows is not supported at this time (todo: Win32 API collator for sorting, check support for Unicode filenames, move to trash).